rycus86/docker-pygen/README.md

 To generate the configuration files, the app uses [Jinja2 templates](http://jinja.pocoo.org/docs).
-Templates have access to the `containers` list containing a list of *running* Docker containers wrapped as `models.ContainerInfo` objects on a `models.ContainerList`.
+Templates have access to the `containers` list containing a list of *running* Docker containers wrapped as `models.ContainerInfo` objects on a `resources.ContainerList`.

 A small example from a template could look like this: